Waterloo Village

 Stanhope, NJ 07874

-Waterloo Village is a 19th century restored village that covers the time from a 400-year old Lenape (Delaware) Indian village to a bustling port along the once prosperous Morris Canal.
+Waterloo Village is a 19th-century restored village that covers the time from a 400-year-old Lenape (Delaware) Indian village to a bustling port along the once prosperous Morris Canal.

-The Village is a working mill complex with gristmills and sawmills, a general store, blacksmith shop and several historic houses.
-During the summer months, there are classical and popular music concerts.
+The Village is a working mill complex with gristmills and sawmills, a general store, blacksmith shop, and several historic houses.

 With the discovery of rich veins of iron nearby, the Andover Forge was established here, making bar iron for shipment to England before the American Revolution.

-The Lenape Village at historic Waterloo Village was created to help visualize the past.
-Located on an island in Waterloo Lake, the Lenape Village, called Winakung ("Place of Sassafras"), is surrounded by thousands of acres of wooded forests, stone cliffs, streams and marshes, home to beaver, osprey, and the occasional bear.
-It is a place of wonder and a land seemingly left alone by time.
 Here you can walk 400 years into the past and experience an ancient and gentler way of life.
-Dotted with bark wigwams, longhouses, native garden, fishing, hunting, and cooking areas, the village revives the Lenape world as it might have been in 1630, when European traders visited Indian communities to barter metal pots, iron axes, scissors, cloth, glass beads and other items for the Indians' furs and skins.
+Dotted with bark wigwams, longhouses, native gardens, fishing, hunting, and cooking areas, the village revives the Lenape world as it might have been in 1630 when European traders visited Indian communities to barter metal pots, iron axes, scissors, cloth, glass beads, and other items for the Indians' furs and skins.

 Canal Heritage Days - Held on the second and fourth Saturdays during July through October, rain or shine Admission free.